-Jack was one of our early Kickstarter Backers and we've appreciated him keeping in touch while on his travels with his Top Shelf camera bag.
+Jack Paulus was one of our early Kickstarter Backers and we've appreciated him keeping in touch while on his travels with his Top Shelf Camera Bag.
 He sent us his review and a bit about his experience using it thus far.

 JP: Any mobile photographer who has been taking photos for any length of time knows what the search for a good camera bag is like.
 You want it to be comfortable for long carries while at the same time you want to be able to access your gear quickly.
 But since you can’t have it all you have to make trade-offs.